 These heads produced by AAPistons are knockoffs of the 039 101 371A heads that came on pre-smog 2.0 914/4’s.
 They are often referred to as 3 stud heads due to the fact that they feature 3 intake manifold studs, unlike all other Type4 heads which have 4 studs.
-Since their release earlier this year we’ve fielded a lot of questions about these heads.
-Naturally I purchased a pair to investigate for myself.
-In this article I’ll address my observations of this single pair.

-Now for some analysis, keeping in mind that I have only worked with one pair so I have no idea how repeatable these will be.
 As knockoffs go, overall they make a pretty good visual first impression.
 There are some exterior details that aren’t as exquisite as the German originals, but that’s no surprise and not particularly alarming.
 The first thing that jumps out is that AA dispensed with the 15mm O.D. exhaust guides, opting instead for the 12mm size used on the intakes.
 This sits well with me, but does eliminate the option to run 9mm exhaust valve stems.
 Something we haven’t done for years on any but our transporter heads, so no problem there.

 Once we were done reverse engineering, we CNC machined valve seat counter-bores using the same feeds and speeds with the same tooling as we use on AMC heads.
 The chips and machined surfaces were identical in appearance to the AMC heads and the machined dimensions were within .0002″ of what we get with the AMC’s.
 That tells me that they at least have similar machinability, which is encouraging regarding alloy characteristics, but hardly conclusive in predicting durability.